When Should You Convert Your Child to a Forward–Facing Car Seat?

-Always check the child restraint manufacturer's instructions for upper and lower weight/height limits.
+- Always check the car seat manufacturer's instructions for upper and lower weight/height limits.

-At a minimum, keep infants rear-facing until 1 year of age and at least 20 pounds.
-Experts recommend that children remain rear-facing until the age of 2 if possible.
-Check your owner's manual to make sure they have reached the maximum height and weight recommended for the model.
+- At a minimum, keep infants rear-facing until one year of age and at least 20 pounds.
+Experts recommend rear-facing as long as possible, which means until they have reached the height or weight limits of your rear-facing car seat.
+Check your instruction manual to find the maximum height and weight recommended for your child’s car seat.

-Parents may wonder if legs are at risk for injury.
+- Parents may wonder if legs are at risk for injury as children grow and remain rear-facing.
 Children commonly sit with their legs crossed or resting on the back of the vehicle seat.
-Risk of injury to legs in a crash is low, and injuries to the lower extremity are usually less severe with fewer long-term complications than injuries to the head, neck, or spine, which occur more commonly when a child is seated in the forward-facing position
+Risk of injury to legs in a crash is low, and injuries to the lower extremities are usually less severe with fewer long-term complications than injuries to the head, neck, or spine.
+These more serious injuries tend to occur more commonly when a child is seated in the forward-facing position.

-Older children with poor head control who are within height and weight requirements of a child restraint benefit from staying rear facing longer.
+- Older children with poor head control within the height and weight requirements of a rear-facing car seat may benefit from staying rear-facing longer.